Standardized Testing Information

 If I'm an international student, should I submit TOEFL or IELTS scores?

 In most cases, either IELTS or TOEFL scores are required of all international applicants.
-International applicants may also want to submit SAT or ACT scores since we cannot consider TOEFL/IELTS scores for academic scholarships.
 All test scores must be sent directly from the test agency to Cedarville University.
 Online screen shots of TOELF/IELTS will not be accepted.